-AT&T Internet is a DSL Service Provider
+AT&T is a Fiber and DSL Service Provider

 current AT&T Internet Deals